 where $s$ is the entropy per number of sites.
-At half-filling ($n=1$), along the line of thermodynamic phase transition $U_{pt}$ (found for the square lattice in Ref.~\citenum{WalshSordiEntanglement:2019}) the free-energy in the cFL and the MI/PG states are equal, leading to $\dd F_{ins}\lvert_{U_{pt}} = \dd F_{met}\lvert_{U_{pt}}$.
-At half-filling, this implies the Clausius-Clapeyron equation
+At half filling ($n=1$), along the line of thermodynamic phase transition $U_{pt}$ (found for the square lattice in Ref.~\citenum{WalshSordiEntanglement:2019}) the free energies in the cFL and the MI and PG states are equal, leading to $\dd F_{ins}\lvert_{U_{pt}} = \dd F_{met}\lvert_{U_{pt}}$.
+At half filling ($dn=0$), this implies the Clausius-Clapeyron equation

-Focusing now at the lowest temperatures, assuming that the slope of $U_{c2}$ follows that of $U_{pt}$ and extracting the inequality $\frac{\dd T_{c2}}{\dd U_{c2}} < 0$ from the $N_c=6$ cluster in black in Fig.~\ref{fig: cluster_conv}, we conclude that since the inequality $D_{ins}<D_{met}$ is satisfied, the thermodynamic entropy satisfies $s_{ins}>s_{met}$ as in single-site DMFT.
+Focusing on the lowest temperatures far from the critical point, assuming that the slope of $U_{c2}$ follows that of $U_{pt}$ and extracting the inequality $\frac{\dd T_{c2}}{\dd U_{c2}} < 0$ from the $N_c=6$ cluster in black in Fig.~\ref{fig: cluster_conv}, we conclude that since the inequality $D_{ins}<D_{met}$ is satisfied, the thermodynamic entropy satisfies $s_{ins}>s_{met}$ as in single-site DMFT.
 Increasing temperature, the slope of the spinodal $U_{c2}$ becomes positive.
 Assuming again that this is the same trend as $U_{pt}$, either the numerator or the denominator of the Clausius-Clapeyron equation must change sign.
 Physically, we expect that the change in sign of the slope must come from a decrease in entropy at higher temperature, leading to the inequality $s_{ins}<s_{met}$.
-This is consistent with the result of Ref.~\cite{wietek_mott_2021} that increasing temperature increases 120 degrees spin correlations.
+This is consistent with the result of Ref.~\cite{wietek_mott_2021} that increasing temperature increases 120$^\circ$ spin correlations.
 It must manifest as a decrease of entropy of the paramagnetic insulating state.